-Use of benzodiazepines in the elderly may increase the risk of cognitive and psychomotor impairment, falls, fractures, hospital admissions, delirium, and motor vehicle accidents.
+The use of benzodiazepines in the elderly may increase the risk of cognitive and psychomotor impairment, falls, fractures, hospital admissions, delirium, and motor vehicle accidents.
 These risks may be higher in the elderly due to decreases in drug metabolism and slower elimination of these drugs, particularly long-acting benzodiazepines.
-Use of these drugs may also lead to dependence, abuse, and withdrawal symptoms.
+The use of these drugs may also lead to dependence, abuse, and withdrawal symptoms.
 Use of benzodiazepines should be avoided in this population, and should not be used as first-line treatment for insomnia, agitation, or delirium.

 - Madhusoodanan & Bogunovic (2004) Safety of benzodiazepines in the geriatric population

 - FDA label for lorazepam.

 - Choosing Wisely Canada.
 (2017).
 Five things physicians and patients should question: Don’t use benzodiazepines or other sedative-hypnotics in older adults as first choice for insomnia, agitation or delirium.

 - FDA monograph (Valium)